denzelrenner/LIFE4136-Group1-Rotation2/README.md

 ### g10577

-For g10577, homologous proteins were selected based on >70% query cover and >40% percentage identity to the tetraploid protein sequence.
+For g10577, homologous proteins were selected based on >70% query cover and >40% percentage identity to the tetraploid protein sequence on the blastp results page.
 You should create a fasta file called `g10577_homologs.fasta` to store all homologs.

 To identify g10577 homologs in other plant species we followed the steps below: